Bingxin-Lao/Bingxin-Lao.github.io/about.md

 layout: default
 ---

+## Biograhy
-I was born and grown in the southern china.
+I was born and grown in the Guangdong, a province in southern china.

+## Contact
+Email: bxlaophysics@gmail.com